Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 #  --vanilla --slave ""C:\locationOfScript\YourRScript.R"
 ```

-You can write a similar _bash_ script on a linux box.If you are dealing with more complicated systems, you may need to rely on developers to automate your process.
+You can write a similar _bash_ script on a linux box.
+If you are dealing with more complicated systems, you may need to rely on developers to automate your process.
 Your context and available skill sets will tell you what direction to take.

 ## Key concepts and chapter summary